yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 ## Method Design
 - EVALUATING LARGE LANGUAGE MODELS AT EVALUATING INSTRUCTION FOLLOWING (Chen Danqi)
 - [Eliciting Human Preferences with Language Models](https://arxiv.org/abs/2310.11589)

+## Well-Define Reasoning
+- Define Reason
+  - Self-correct, multiple step reasnong (can only know by the previous step), invlove interaction with the external or not

+- Reasoning or Reciting?
+Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks
+-